 A Promising Program Pairs Housing Assistance with Injectable Opioid Agonist Treatment

-After one year, the Ottawa-based program's retention was 77%.
-Now, experts are looking at how it could inform opioid addiction treatment in the U.S.
+At one year of the Ottawa-based program, retention rate was 77%.
+Now experts are looking at how it could inform opioid addiction treatment for the most vulnerable in the U.S.

 Ottawa Inner City Health’s Managed Opioid Program (MOP) combined injectable opioid agonist treatment with supportive housing for people with severe opioid use disorder and experiencing homelessness.
 An assessment of the program’s first year, published recently in the International Journal of Drug Policy, showed high retention rates and notable improvements in several measures of patient health and social wellbeing.
 At one year, retention was 77%, 45% stopped non-prescribed opioid use, 96% connected to behavioral health services, 42% reconnected with estranged families, and 31% started work or vocational programs.